Kolbie5874/starfy4-translation-overlay/README.md

 # Starfy 4 Translation Overlay Tool

 ## What Is This?

 This project is a translation overlay tool for Starfy 4 that works by:

 - Taking live screenshots of the game at an adjustable millisecond rate
 - Hashing very specific regions of those screenshots
 - Matching them against a database of known text images
 - Overlaying translated text on top of the game
 - Pretending this is a normal and sustainable approach

 Think of it more like a puppet show performed in front of an emulator.

-This does **not** modify the ROM.
-This does **not** inject code.
+**What this does NOT do:**
+- Modify the ROM
+- Inject code

 ---

+## Translation Progress

+World 1: Fully translated
+- All main gameplay text
+- Almost all static UI elements
+- Pause Menu
+- Stuff Menu
+- Hints Screen

+Other Worlds: Not yet translated

+---

-## How Does It Work?
+## How It Works

-1. You run Starfy 4 in an emulator.
+1. You run Starfy 4 in an emulator
-2. The tool takes screenshots of your screen at an adjustable millisecond rate.
+2. The tool takes screenshots of your screen at an adjustable millisecond rate
 3. When certain UI/text regions appear:
-   - A screenshot is taken
+   - A screenshot is captured
    - A perceptual hash is generated
-   - The hash is compared against a known set
+   - The hash is compared against a known database
-4. If it all aligns:
+4. If everything aligns:
-   - Translated text is displayed in an overlay
+   - Translated text displays in an overlay
 5. If anything is even slightly off:
-   - It doesn’t work (see “System Requirements”)
+   - It doesn't work (see "System Requirements" below)

 ---

-## System Requirements (READ THIS!!!)
+## System Requirements

+⚠️ **READ THIS CAREFULLY** ⚠️

-This project **will not work** unless your setup matches the following *exactly*.
+This project will not work unless your setup matches the following **exactly**.

 ### Operating System
-- **Windows 11 ONLY**
+- **Windows 11 ONLY** (not Windows 10)
-  - Not Windows 10

-### Display
+### Display Settings
-- **1920×1080 (1080p)**
-- **125% Windows scaling**
-- **60Hz refresh rate**
+- **Resolution:** 1920×1080 (1080p)
+- **Windows Scaling:** 125%
+- **Refresh Rate:** 60Hz

 ### Emulator
 - **melonDS**
 - **Windowed Fullscreen mode**

 ### Game
-- **Starfy 4 ROM**
-  - You must supply this yourself
+- **Starfy 4 ROM** (you must supply this yourself)

 ### Media Player
-- **VLC Media Player**
-  - Yes, really, the opening CG is just an overlayed translated video
+- **VLC Media Player** (yes, really—the opening CG is an overlayed translated video)

+### Antivirus
+- **Windows Defender may flag this as evasive malware** due to the way the program is coded to hide windows from screenshots.
+This is a false positive.
+You may need to whitelist the tool or disable the check to run it.

 ---

-## Why Are the Requirements So Specific?
+## Why Are the Requirements So Strict?

-Because this tool relies on:
+This tool relies on:

 - Absolute pixel positions
 - Predictable scaling behavior
 - Stable frame timing
-- The emulator drawing the exact same pixels every time
+- The emulator rendering identical pixels every time

 Change anything and:
-- Hashes won’t match
+- Hashes won't match
-- Screenshots won’t align
+- Screenshots won't align
-- Translations won’t trigger
+- Translations won't trigger

 ---

 ## Known Issues

-- Breaks if:
+**Breaks if:**
 - You move the emulator window
+- Don't run it in windowed maximized
 - You change scaling
-- Does not like:
+- You run any rendering setting besides Software in MelonDS

+**Does not like:**
 - Multi-monitor setups
 - Your optimism

 ---

-## Final Notes
+## Getting Started

-If this works on your machine:
-- Congratulations

-If it doesn’t:
-- Good luck.

-:)
+1. Set up your system according to the requirements above (yes, all of them)
+2. Obtain your Starfy 4 ROM
+3. Run the tool first before opening the ROM in MelonDS
+4. Configure the tool's screenshot capture rate
+5. Load the ROM
+6. Either enjoy translations or debugging

 ---

-## Credits / Acknowledgements
+## Credits & Acknowledgments

-This project would not exist without **SomeUselessTranslation** on YouTube.

-Their full translation of Starfy 4 was used extensively during the creation of this tool.
+This project would not exist without **SomeUselessTranslations** on YouTube.
+Their full translation of Starfy 4 was used extensively during development.
 The opening CG fully belongs to them.

+---

+*If this works on your machine: Congratulations.
+If it doesn't: Good luck. :)*